Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 ## Settings for AI Engine Subsystems
 <div class="noteBox">
-For an AI Engine subsystem, Vitis Model Composer generates a top level adaptive data flow (adf) graph.
+When you select an AI Engine subsystem on the left panel and click the "Generate" button, Vitis Model Composer generates a top level adaptive data flow (adf) graph.
 In addition, it can also generate a testbench.
 </div>

 ### AIE Compiler Options